hlorenzi/customasm/README.md

                         binary, annotated, annotatedbin, binstr, hexstr,
                         bindump, hexdump, mif, intelhex, deccomma, hexcomma,
                         decc, hexc, logisim8, logisim16

-    -o, --output FILE   The name of the output file.
+    -o, --output [FILE] The name of the output file.
-    -s, --symbol FILE   The name of the output symbol file.
+    -s, --symbol [FILE] The name of the output symbol file.
+    -t, --iter [NUM]    The max number of passes the assembler will attempt (default: 10).
     -p, --print         Print output to stdout instead of writing to a file.
     -q, --quiet         Suppress progress reports.
     -v, --version       Display version information.